 - 4.1 The Council borrows for one of two purposes to finance cash flow in the short-term or to fund capital investment over the longer term.
 The Council is currently maintaining an under-borrowed position.
 This means that the capital borrowing need (the Capital Financing Requirement), has not been fully financed either with long-term loans or with temporary borrowing.
-Instead part of the Capital Financing Requirement has been financed using the Council's reserves and cash balances.
-This strategy is prudent as investment returns are low and there is a plentiful supply of inexpensive short-term finance currently available in the market. - 4.2 A key aim of the Borrowing Strategy is to minimize the cost of the Council's loan portfolio whilst ensuring that the obligation to repay loans is matched with the benefit received from expenditure incurred on the capital programme. - 4.4 The approved sources of long-term and short-term borrowing will be: - Public Works Loan Board - UK Local Authorities - Pension Funds - Public Corporations - UK Municipal Bond Agency (see paragraph 4.7 below for further details) - Any institution approved for investments - 4.5 As stated above in paragraph 3.4, the interest rate environment continues to be uncertain and the Bank of England expects that interest rates will continue to increase throughout the period covered by this report.
+This however is unlikely to be sustained in the future as the Council's reserves and cash balances have been significantly depleted over recent years. - 4.2 A key aim of the Borrowing Strategy is to minimize the cost of the Council's loan portfolio whilst ensuring that the obligation to repay loans is matched with the benefit received from expenditure incurred on the capital programme. - 4.4 The approved sources of long-term and short-term borrowing will be: - Public Works Loan Board - UK Local Authorities - Pension Funds - Public Corporations - UK Municipal Bond Agency (see paragraph 4.7 below for further details) - Any institution approved for investments - 4.5 As stated above in paragraph 3.4, the interest rate environment continues to be uncertain and the Bank of England expects that interest rates will start to decrease throughout the period covered by this report.
 The Treasury Management Panel, under delegated powers, will take the most appropriate form of borrowing in this uncertain economic environment depending on the prevailing interest rates at the time. - 4.6 In order to borrow from the PWLB, the council must submit a high-level description of capital financing plans for the following three years.
 As part of this, to be granted a loan the Director of Resources must confirm there is no intention to buy investments primarily for yield at any point within the next three years regardless of whether the transaction would be notionally financed from a source other than the PWLB.
 To secure the lowest cost of borrowing Blackpool Council has agreed to disclose estimates of its capital transactions including new borrowing and planned capital to Her Majesty's Treasury.
 The disclosure of this information in summary format entitles the Council to receive a 20 basis point discount on all new loans borrowed from the Public Works Loan Board during the next 12 months.
 The information provided to Her Majesty's Treasury is updated annually. - 4.7 Along with other local authorities the Council became a shareholder in the UK Municipal Bond Agency (UK MBA) and is part of the UK MBA Working Group.
 The council saw this as a viable alternative to borrowing from the PWLB.
 The UK MBA issued its first bond on 5th March 2020 on behalf of Lancashire County Council for a total of £350 million and then a further £250 million bond issuance was completed in August 2020.